 In this report, we disclose our country-by-country report (CbCR) data for 99 countries and locations in which we have a taxable presence and where we report financial figures.
 Where CbCR report data are not available for this report, we have provided information from our Payments to Governments Report [A].

 Our Payments to Governments Report also discloses other forms of payments.
 These include production entitlements, royalties, fees and bonus payments.
 Where made, these payments have been referenced under each applicable country.

 We share more information about our presence and purpose in each country and location, as well as relevant financial data which help determine Shell’s overall tax and economic contribution.

 The nature of our business varies and we can have more than one kind of activity wherever we are present.
 Under OECD rules, CbCR is prepared using aggregated financial data.
 It is therefore not always possible to draw conclusions about a single entity, business or venture.

-This report shows aggregated country data for entities that are consolidated or proportionally consolidated in the 2019 Annual Report and Accounts.
+This report shows aggregated country data for entities that are consolidated or proportionally consolidated in the Annual Report and Accounts 2020.
 We also include data for the Shell share of non-consolidated joint ventures and associates.
-This data is reported in the country where the entity holding the shares is based.
+These data are reported in the country where the entity holding the shares is based.

 Shell uses International Financial Reporting Standards (IFRS) data and US dollars as the reporting currency in its CbCR.
 The main data source is the consolidated Group reporting system, but reliance is also placed on data from local accounting systems for specific items.